Skip to main content

 Use sync when:

-• You’re prototyping and want to keep the integration simple.
+• You’re prototyping and don’t want to build polling yet.

-• Your caller (a browser, Zapier, a webhook handler) can hold the connection open.
+• Your caller (browser, Zapier, etc.) can hold the connection open.

 202 Accepted